onkelhoy/web-components-old/packages/atoms/icon/views/doc/public/markdown/pap-icon-document.md

   }
 }

-## TYPE-CODE: export type ContainerTypes = "small" | "medium" | "large";PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
+## TYPE-CODE: export type ContainerTypes = "small" | "medium" | "large";PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is

  Based on the source code and style code probided.
 Can you create a documentation that includes titles, short descrition and the table for each tables: css-variables, parts, slots. css-variables should be a table with columns: (name, default-value, type - ex.
 CSS unit, description). parts should include all elements that have been exposed with the part attribute ex: <p part='foo'> - and the table should then include columns: (name, description (short)). slots should include columns: (name, default-value, description)

-## SOURCE-CODE:
+## SOURCE-CODE

 import { property, html, Size } from '@pap-it/system-utils';
-import { AssetTemplate } from '@pap-it/templates-asset';
+import { Asset } from '@pap-it/templates-asset';

 import { style } from './style.js';
 import { ContainerTypes } from './types.js';

-export class Icon extends AssetTemplate {
+export class Icon extends Asset {
   static style = style;

   private content: string = "";